johnnyfortner/html5_mmo---39dll-wrapper-for-js/README.md

 only works with supplied node.exe, add to your path environment variable if you wish or use the batch file.

-I had intended on making a full mmo with this but the 39js.dll javascript wrapper
+I had intended on making a full mmo with this but the 39js.dll javascript wrapper<br/>
 (and game maker extension written as javascript extending game maker for html5 export module)

-was incomplete and needs a full rewrite with an updated node.
+<br/>was incomplete and needs a full rewrite with an updated node.

-all of the different versions of game maker, extensions, socketio(version 0.8.4), node and coupled with outdated web connections,

-makes for a very glitch experience.
+all of the different versions of game maker, extensions, socketio(version 0.8.4), node and coupled with outdated web connections, makes for a very glitch experience.
 But the proof of concept is there.
 ## Donation Addresses:
 BTC: `39jKNoXoxtsdiUCFjU2ULV9AH2vHHMxK5P`\
 ETH: `0xa660e3ae6ea3e767dc8cedb38c6eaacdca9c1b3c`\